 If you think the figure of John the Baptist is an intrusion into the ‘Christmas story’, then you’ll really struggle if he’s on the door into heaven! … I don’t imagine he was the most comfortable person to be around.

 We’ll be drawing out a number of practices in the coming days, which encourage us to make ’embracing disturbance’ a habit.
-Think about the main characters we tend to focus upon this time of year … all going about their day-to-day business, but then whoosh … a tsunami disturbs any calmness.
+Think about the main characters we tend to focus on at this time of year … all going about their day-to-day business, but then whoosh … a tsunami disturbs any calmness.
 John calls us to walk straight: ‘Prepare the way for the Lord, make straight paths for him’.

 Walking straight is the only way to go; if we anticipate Christianity continuing to be ‘caught rather than taught’.
 We all know that who we are shouts louder than what we say, but today’s younger generations have taken this on to a whole new level – have you noticed how anyone under thirty can spot a phony much more easily, because they are no longer assuming trust ‘should’ be given as a result of someone’s title, or high-profile role?
 John would fit in well … he never stood on ceremony, even when facing Herod.